VictorXQWang/llm_consistency/README.md

 date-released: "2025-03-22"
 url: "https://ssrn.com/abstract=5189069"

+BibTeX Citation
+If you are using LaTeX, you can cite this work using the following BibTeX entry:

 @article{wang2025assessing,
   author = {Wang, Julian and Wang, Victor Xiaoqi}, title = {Assessing Consistency and Reproducibility in the Outputs of Large Language Models: Evidence Across Diverse Finance and Accounting Tasks},